BharatGuturi/SQL-Database/README.md

  Step 5: Run the script in the schema: 'Employees_data_analysis'

+ Step 6: Create .env file with the following details:
+          db_UserName: <your database username>
+          db_Password: <your database password>

  Step 6: For Bonus, run the script in the file: 'Bonus - Employee salary plotting'